SphereSoftware/rebel-icons/README.md

 }
 ```

-You can connect this `Component` to `redux`, and upadte through the application state, or
+You can connect this `Component` to `redux`, and update through the application state, or
 introduce your own way to communicate with it.

 # ![rebel](media/rebel.png)